zeniagist/myFlix-Client/README.md

 This web application provides users with the access to information about different movies, directors and genres.
 Users are able to sign up, update personal information, and create a list of their favorite movies.

-To see this project built with Angular click [here](https://github.com/zeniagist/movieDB).
+View the website built with Angular [here](https://github.com/zeniagist/filmFlix).

 ![myFlix-Client](./src/images/movie.JPG)